2016 Sarawak state election: Election pendulums

+Aftermath

 Government formation

 Adenan Satem formed the state cabinet after being invited by Abdul Taib Mahmud to begin a new government following 7 May 2016 state election in Sarawak.
 To be the Chief Minister, Adenan sworn in before the Yang di-Pertua Negeri at 10.00 p.m.
 Malaysia Standard Time on 7 May 2016 at The Astana, Sarawak.

+This election would be Adenan's only election as Chief Minister and his final election altogether; he died in 2017.
+The election would also prove to be Barisan Nasional's last election in Sarawak; in the aftermath of the 2018 Malaysian general election and the defeat of BN, the four Sarawak component parties of BN exited the coalition to form a new Sarawak-based coalition Gabungan Parti Sarawak (GPS).